 Once your physician has determined that one or more of the above conditions is causing painful compression on spinal nerves, he or she may suggest a course of conservative treatment that includes mild exercise, rest, medication and/or cortisone injections.
 Although these treatments can provide temporary relief, a more substantial treatment of the problem may be necessary.

 Let the experts at Laser Spine Institute introduce you to our state-of-the-art, minimally invasive procedures that have helped tens of thousands of people find relief from their pain.
-Contact us today for more information and for a free review of your MRI or CT scan.
+Contact us for your MRI review to determine if you are a candidate for one of our procedures.